Nek5000/nekRS/doc/source/user_guide/intro.rst

 N.B.
 The OCCA device memory should be considered as a separate location if the final target will be the CPU.

+Memory
+""""""

+Functions
+"""""""""

+OKL - C with keywords but allows unified across different backends which is then translated to device specific code (E.G. CUDA).

 .. _data_structures: